 Regular meetings.
-The city council shall meet in regular session on the first and third Tuesday of each month at 6:30 p.m.
-5:30 p.m.
+The city council shall meet in regular session on the first and third Tuesday of each month at 5:30 p.m.
 When a holiday occurs on any such Tuesday, the regular meeting shall be held on the following Thursday at the same hour unless otherwise provided for by motion.
 The regular meeting time may be rescheduled by the city council in special circumstances, but when done so the change must be made far enough in advance to allow normal public notification.

 Location.
-The place of the city council meetings shall be in the city council chambers at the Huntington building unless another place has previously been set by the city council.
+The place of the city council meetings shall be in the city council chambers unless another place has previously been set by the city council.